MVSHASHANK22/Game-Interpreter/README.md

 # Game-Interpreter
- ## Compile  the code: To run the code use the command "make".
+ ## Compile  the code: To compile the code use the command "make".
- ## To execute the compiled code: "./calc.
+ ## To execute the compiled code: "./calc".
 The executable produced in calc.

 The code of lexical analyzer is in test.l file.